 The Torridon Estate, Wester Ross © The Torridon

 Winter in Scotland roughly ranges from mid November till early March.
+However, winter conditions in Scotland can arrive as early as October and remain in the higher mountains until late April, early May.

 2. How cold is winter in Scotland?